ology/python-chord-progression-network/README.md

 By default, all chords and notes with accidentals are returned as sharps.
 If you want flats, set the `flat` attribute to `True` in the constructor.

 If the `substitute` attribute is set to `True`, then the progression chords are subject to extended, "jazz" chord, including tritone substitution.
+This module performs chord substitution depending on the `sub_cond` lambda that acts 30% of the time.
 For now, for this work-in-progress advanced option, please see the `substitution()` method in the source...

 Please see the `Tests.py` program, in this distribution for usage hints. :)